 y = z_dist - dist_pred

-self._apply_update(y, Jh, R)
+self._apply_update(y, J_H, R)

-def _apply_update(self, y, Jh, R):
+def _apply_update(self, y, J_H, R):

 """Centralized Kalman Correction Step"""